SIMEXP/lab-documentation/source/giga_preprocessing/preprocessing.rst

 .. note::
     There are lot of different options, check the `github page <https://github.com/SIMEXP/fmriprep-slurm>`_ for more informations.
-    For example, you might want to add your email with the ``--email`` argument.
+    For example, you might want to add additionnal fmrirep command to enable ICA_AROMA and disable FreeSurfer reconstruction with ``--fmriprep-args \"--use-aroma --fs-no-reconall\"``.

 .. warning::
     We are asking the path to the dataset (without ``/`` at the end), not the content.